 Milk or Casein Allergy Treatment

-If you are diagnosed with a food, or specifically milk or casein, allergy, your doctor may advise you carry injectable of epinephrine with you in case you accidentally eat a food containing casein and have a reaction.
+If you are diagnosed with a food, or specifically milk or casein, allergy, your doctor may advise you to carry injectable epinephrine with you in case you accidentally eat a food containing casein and have a reaction.
 Your doctor or pharmacist can show you how to give the epinephrine.
 You may also want to keep an over-the-counter antihistamine on hand to help alleviate allergy symptoms.
 In the case of a severe or serious reaction, though, the antihistamine will not be effective.
 In that caxse, you need epinephrine, which is the same as adrenaline, the chemical your body produces at times of excitement or stress.

 If you experience a severe allergic reaction with symptoms of anaphylaxis, give yourself the epinephrine to counteract the reaction until help arrives.
 Do not hesitate to use the epinephrine auto-injector, even if you aren’t sure that you are having an allergic reaction.
 The medication won’t hurt and could save you.
 Call 911 for emergency help.
 Because up to one-third of anaphylactic reactions can have a second wave of symptoms several hours following the initial attack, you may need to be observed in a clinic or hospital for four to eight hours after the initial reaction.

 The best treatment for milk/casein allergy is prevention or avoidance.
 To prevent an allergic reaction to casein, you must follow a casein-free diet, avoiding all foods that contain milk or milk products.